Waptia

-Waptia fieldensis is an extinct species of arthropod from the Middle Cambrian Burgess Shale Lagerstätte of Canada.
+Waptia is an extinct genus of marine arthropod from the Middle Cambrian of North America.
 It grew to a length of 6.65 cm, and had a large bivalved carapace and a segmented body terminating into a pair of tail flaps.
 It was an active swimmer and likely a predator of soft-bodied prey.
 It is also one of the oldest animals with direct evidence of brood care.
-Waptia fieldensis is the only species classified under the genus Waptia.
-Other specimens of Waptia are known from the Spence Shale in Utah.
+Waptia fieldensis is the only species classified under the genus Waptia, and is known from the Burgess Shale Lagerstätte of British Columbia, Canada.
+Specimens of Waptia are also known from the Spence Shale of Utah, United States.